Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 <a id="addingble"></a>
 ## Adding BLE to a Project
-The BLE client and server are implemented as separate modules to accomodate the limited memory and storage available on embedded devices.
+The BLE client and server are implemented as separate modules to accommodate the limited memory and storage available on embedded devices.
 BLE applications instantiate a BLE client or BLE server, but never both.

 Pre-made manifests are available for the BLE client and BLE server.
 Add them to the `include` array of your application's manifest to use them in your project.